bloominstituteoftechnology/React-Insta-Clone/DAY_THREE_README.md

 [x] Create a `<PostsPage />` component in your `components/PostsContainer` directory.

-  - You'll have to move a lot of what is rendered in `app.js` to this new component [x] In app.js, render the `PostsPage` component.
+  -You'll have to move a lot of what is rendered in `app.js` to this new component [x] In app.js, render the `PostsPage` component.
   [x] Make sure the app working as it was before since it has been re-factored now.
   - This is to ensure that we clean up our App component a little bit before we re-factor it to be wrapped up in an HOC